-- A financial domino occurs when a mother, defending the custody or visitation of her children, can no longer provide the common necessities of life for her family because her finances have been economically stretched and simultaneously diminished to an unsustainable degree.
-And in this situation, under bad law, a good mother without money can lose custody.
+- A financial disaster occurs when a mother, defending the custody or visitation of her children, can no longer provide the common necessities of life for her family because her finances have been economically stretched and simultaneously diminished to an unsustainable degree.
+And in this situation, under poor law, a good mother without money can lose custody.

-We, at The Custody Project, affirm that there are plenty of ways of caring, giving support, encouragement, and love, and helping to keep moms and their kids alive, well, and in better circumstances.
+We, at The Custody Project, affirm that there are many ways of caring, giving support, encouragement, and love, and helping to keep mothers and their children alive, well, and in better circumstances.
 There are a thousand ways of sharing how much we care for our mothers and their children.
 Join us in helping to express our lovingness and our livingness.
 As once was said, there are a million ways of saying no and only one way of saying yes: